dylanfisher/forest/README.md

 - [ ] Replace and/or document suckerpunch background job with sidekiq or similar more resilient solution
 - [ ] Allow configuration of Shrine media upload to allow local file storage
 - [ ] Better media item input (allow editing caption in place, show point of interest, etc.)
+- [ ] Don't delete media items from S3 storage in dev environment, better Shrine configuration for accidentally deleting files from S3
 - [ ] Update site title and description for meta tags
 - [ ] Add ability to collapse blocks, and (optionally) allow setting default collapse state
 - [ ] Add a refresh button to media item modal to refresh with newly added images